-Fairfax reports today a leading barrister confirming Barbara Ramjan's claim about Tony Abbott's violence, aggression and intimidation of her at Sydney University.
-What they don't report is that Tony Abbott's misogyny bigotry and bullying has continued to the current day.
+Fairfax reports today a leading barrister has confirmed Barbara Ramjan's claim about Tony Abbott's violence, aggression and intimidation of her at Sydney University.
+What it doesn't report is that Abbott's misogyny, bigotry and bullying have continued to the current day.
 Managing editor David Donovan fills in the gaps.

 FAIRFAX reports today that a Sydney barrister has confirmed claims Tony Abbott put his head within an inch of her and punched a wall on either side of Barbara Ramjan's head, when she defeated him for the Sydney University student union presidency in 1975.

 From Michelle Grattan's report, entitled 'New support for allegations against Abbott':

 A SYDNEY barrister, David Patch, has corroborated a woman's claim that Tony Abbott behaved in an intimidatory fashion when she beat him in a vote for Sydney University Student Representative Council president in 1977.

 Mr Abbott has denied the account from Barbara Ramjan - published in David Marr's Quarterly Essay, ''Political Animal: The Making of Tony Abbott'' - that he came within an inch of her nose and punched the wall on either side of her head.

 But Mr Patch, who won the SRC presidency in 1975, said he had been Ms Ramjan's campaign manager in 1977, and she had told him about the Abbott incident immediately after it happened.

 Sydney barrister David Patch has corroborated a woman's claim that Tony Abbott behaved in an intimidatory fashion.